-Led by project manager Ricardo Angel, Mergent's global databases were used to identify all publicly held manufacturing firms meeting IW's selection criteria.
-The actual cutoff for inclusion on this year's IW U.S. 500 list was just under $1.2 billion in revenues.
+- Led by Mergent's Director of Equity Research Ricardo Angel, Mergent's global databases were used to identify all publicly held manufacturing firms meeting IW's selection criteria.
+The actual cutoff for inclusion on this year's IW U.S. 500 list was $882.6 million in revenues.

-Mergent collected the financial data elements directly from reports distributed by the
+- Mergent collected the financial data elements directly from reports distributed by the corporations.

 The IW U.S. 500 includes: